zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Greek medicine is close to modern practices in its being scientific, realizes diet, hereditary disposition as causes for conditions.
 (Health as related with the state of the body, as opposed to religion and customs.)

+Few (or perhaps none) of the writings of Hippocratic school were by Hippocrates himself.

-Pythagoras' sect of medical views: treat the body with vegetarianism, ritual performance (musical harmony), exercises.
+Pythagoras' sect of medical views: treat the body with vegetarianism, ritual performance (musical harmony) and exercises.

 Hellenic civilization objectified itself (and the natural world), for the purpose of critical scrutiny.
 Secularizing of knowledge, as opposed to realizations brought by prophets.